-In fact, giving a platform (and therefore, legitimacy) to bigots only serves to give their views more power.
+She explains that denying these people – e.g. fascists – a platform is “not the same as banning students from engaging with the history of fascism, the rhetoric of fascism, the implications of fascism, and current fascism”, and argues that giving a platform (and therefore legitimacy) to bigots only serves to give their views more power.
 Rowan uses the example of how someone who “legitimately wants to torture gay people to ‘cure’ them became the Vice President of the United States”, and how that very public platform didn’t let people laugh at his ridiculous and completely bigoted views.
 It allowed them to vote for him.

-There is also the huge issue of how giving bigots and fascists a platform at universities presents their arguments as valid.
-Rowan continues: “You can’t just invite people to speak at an institution of learning and then not expect people to think that the underlying message of that is ‘this person who is speaking on a topic that you have never really engaged with before, you don’t know much about, and doesn’t affect you, yeah, they’re trustworthy because we invited them, and they’re here now, and we’re an institution of higher learning and this is the person we’ve chosen to engage with.”
+Exploring how giving bigots and fascists a platform at universities presents their arguments as valid, Rowan continues: “You can’t just invite people to speak at an institution of learning and then not expect people to think that the underlying message of that is, ‘This person who is speaking on a topic that you have never really engaged with before, you don’t know much about, and doesn’t affect you – yeah, they’re trustworthy because we invited them, and they’re here now, and we’re an institution of higher learning and this is the person we’ve chosen to engage with’.”

 Rowan strikes on some incredibly good points all throughout the video, especially concerning the safety and mental health of students having to see people denying their human rights and saying horrible things about them while it’s posed as nothing more than a debate.
 She also mentions how debate as a format is impractical for what an institution might be trying to achieve by giving these people a platform, and quite how ridiculous it is to think that bigots just haven’t been argued with in the right way yet.

-Read about Em Ford’s reason behind creating her powerful video You Look Disgusting, or why not check out our article on Caspar Lee sharing his thoughts on the Zoella advent calendar situation, ‘YouTube money’, and people changing.
+Read about Em Ford‘s reflections on her powerful video YOU LOOK DISGUSTING, or check out our article on Caspar Lee sharing his thoughts on “YouTube money” and Zoella’s advent calendar.